 Fun facts about the “UCP Shenanigans” drawing

-- The idea for the drawing started out as a simple line drawing concept that aligned more with a cartoonish style – it wasn’t going to work.
+- The idea for the drawing started out as a simple line drawing concept, with a more cartoonish style – it wasn’t going to work.

-- I wasn’t sure at first if digital (vs tactile pencil and paper) would be the better medium choice for this particular work, however, I soon discovered that I needed to move and/or resize existing content.
+- I wasn’t sure at first if digital (vs tactile pencil and paper) would be the better medium choice for this particular work, however, I soon discovered that I needed to move and/or resize existing content as I worked on it.

 - There is a lot of fine print in this drawing.
-You may need to use a magnifying glass on smaller prints (8″ x 10″) to see everything clearly.
+You may need to use a magnifying glass – yes, really – especially on smaller prints (8″ x 10″) to see everything clearly.

-- Current as of July 2020, there are approximately 58 shenanigans referenced in this drawing. not ALL shenanigans, just to be clear on that
+- Current as of July 2020, there are approximately 58 shenanigans referenced in this drawing – not ALL shenanigans (not even close), just to be clear on that